-Peter Christie is an award-winning author of several books, including popular science books about climate change, wildlife and animal behaviour.
+Peter Christie is an award-winning author of several books, including popular science books about conservation, climate change, wildlife and animal behaviour.
 His books for kids and young adults have been translated into Chinese and Korean.

 Unnatural Companions: Rethinking Our Love of Pets in an Age of Wildlife Extinction –

 We love our pets.
 Dogs, cats, birds, reptiles, and other species have become an essential part of more families than ever before—in North America today, pets outnumber people.
 Pet owners are drawn to their animal companions through an innate desire to connect with other species.
 But there is a dark side to our domestic connection with animal life: the pet industry is contributing to a global conservation crisis for wildlife—often without the knowledge of pet owners.
 Christie's book is a cautionary tale to responsible pet owners about why we must change the ways we love and care for our pets. – Island Press, Washington (2020) 267 pp.